 Our origins date to 1946 when Grocery Outlet was founded by Jim Read.
 Jim’s sons, Peter and Steven Read took over and during four decades grew the grocery business to 150 stores across six western states, along the way opportunistically acquiring some of their own store locations.
 Morgan Read joined his father and uncle in 2005 to establish, grow, and diversify a standalone commercial real estate operating business.

 In 2014 Morgan and his lifelong friend, Kasey Stevens, formed R&S Investments, a joint venture multifamily development company.
-To date R&S has developed and stabilized three Class A multifamily projects in the San Francisco Bay Area with a pipeline in excess of 400 units.
-All properties are self-managed and operate under the Aquatic Living brand, a platform founded by Morgan and Kasey to deliver a premium community experience to its residents.
+To date R&S has developed and stabilized three Class A multifamily projects in the San Francisco Bay Area with a pipeline in excess of 700 units.
+All properties operate under the Aquatic Living brand, a platform founded by Morgan and Kasey to deliver a premium community experience to its residents.
 R&S is committed to a long-term investment strategy to develop and acquire high quality multifamily assets in premium infill locations across the Western United States.

 Both of our companies are served by a talented and committed Advisory Board.

 Peter is the former CEO and Chairman of the Board for Grocery Outlet, Inc.

 Peter is a current Board Member of Seacology.
 Peter actively supports and formerly served on the Boards of the San Francisco SPCA, the Santa Clara University Leavey School of Business, the California Shakespeare Theatre, and the Santa Catalina School.
 Peter and his family established The Otter Cove Foundation, which supports a number of philanthropic causes in the San Francisco Bay Area, such as the Alta Bates Summit Foundation, the Lindsay Wildlife Museum, the Marine Mammal Center, USF and UCSF.
 Peter is a member of the World Presidents’ Organization (WPO).